Boot-Team-7/project_1_materials/README.md

 ![image](/Consolidated_new/Screenshots/Code%20Snippet%201.png)

-The DataFrame that we created is exported in this [csv](/Consolidated_new/Other_Files/Rent%20Based%20on%20Distance.csv) (screenshot of the csv below):
+The DataFrame that we created is exported in this [csv](/Consolidated_new/Other_Files/Rent%20Based%20on%20Distance.csv):

 ![image](/Consolidated_new/Screenshots/Screenshot%20csv.png)